DavidF-22/ICS3909-FYP/README.md

 ## Contact

-For inquiries or feedback, please contact [David Farrugia](mailto:david.farrugia.22@um.edu.mt)
+If you have any questions or feedback, please contact [David Farrugia](mailto:david.farrugia.22@um.edu.mt)